-Nettlebed, East Calvert House, Joe House, The Old Stable, The Byre and Throstle Nest Barn are also found along single track roads, although not particularly steep.
+Nettlebed, East Calvert House, Joe House and the Old Stable are also found along single track roads, although not particularly steep.
 Nettlebed is then reached by an unmade track from the road, through 2 gates.
 The track can be difficult when wet and you will need to negotiate the two tight bends with 3 point turns, depending on which direction you are approaching from.
 You may need to either reverse 20m from the road to the first bend, then carry on forwards or leave the car on the lower part of the drive and walk up to the house (approx 100m), although most cars should be able to get up the track, as long as you go wide enough – give us a ring for a chat or advice.

 The Rash is found about 120m up a rough track from the main road.
 The track is quite challenging at a certain place, although in good weather it should be fine for most vehicles, when tackled confidently.
 4x4s will find it easier, and should manage it even in wet weather (but not snow or ice).
 However, normal cars may find it difficult or impossible to negotiate the track in wet weather; if cars cannot negotiate the track, they can be safely left by the side of the main road and guests can walk up and down from the house.

 Holidaymakers should also be aware that in wintry weather, the tiny roads to all the above cottages are not gritted by the council, although there are piles of salt and grit at intervals up the hills, which can be accessed by individual car drivers if necessary (bring a shovel).
 It may still be necessary, however, to leave the car at the main road (or as far as you can get) and walk up and down, or to and from the cottages in poor weather.